kirbyjp/SVET/theory/theory.md

 *   **Time Dilation ($\Delta \tau$):** As a pattern enters a high-strain region, its internal update processes slow down.
 The resolution latency ($\Delta \tau$) required to complete a single internal update cycle increases relative to distant, unstrained nodes.
 *   **Stability under Strain ($\Gamma_p$):** A pattern can only maintain its structural coherence if the local strain-to-budget ratio ($S/B$) remains below its intrinsic stability threshold ($\Gamma_p$).
 If this threshold is crossed, the pattern reaches its physical limit and undergoes structural yield, fracturing into incoherent energy within the $H$-channel.
 *   **Tidal Gradient Response:** In regions with steep cadence gradients ($\nabla \tau_{\text{eff}}$)—such as near a high-excitation core—different parts of an extended coherence-pattern experience uneven latency.
 The leading edge of the pattern updates at a different rate than the trailing edge, stretching its internal node bindings.
 This spatial discrepancy destabilizes the pattern's structural integrity, triggering a localized $\Gamma_p$ collapse into simpler, incoherent excitations.

-*TODO: Describe the structural incompatibility between a pattern’s internal wave‑geometry and the propagation geometry demanded as its effective velocity approaches the adjacency‑hop limit (c).
-Explain how this geometric mismatch increases Δτ, elevates strain, and drives the pattern toward Γₚ‑limited collapse.*
+*TODO: Describe the structural incompatibility between a pattern’s internal wave-geometry and the propagation geometry demanded as its effective velocity approaches the adjacency-hop limit ($c$).
+Explain how this geometric mismatch increases $\Delta\tau$, elevates strain, and drives the pattern toward $\Gamma_p$-limited collapse.*

+### TODO: Black Hole Correspondence Integration (See `SVET_issues_list.xls` — Tab “SVET Blackhole”)

+A full integration of SVET’s black hole modeling framework is postponed pending completion of the GR and QFT correspondence layers.
+The following items have been reviewed and triaged for structured incorporation:

+* Horizon formation as a coherence-budget limit
+* Ergosphere as mandatory azimuthal-update region
+* Spin and charge as distinct strain channels
+* Redshift as cadence mapping and coherence-throughput reweighting
+* Cold-interior interpretation (local vs. asymptotic update rates)
+* Toy budget equation: $B(r) = C_{\text{max}}(r) - (S_r^2 + S_{\theta}^2 + S_Q^2)$
+* Inspiral frequency ceiling and ringdown deltas
+* Interior pattern-class reconstruction from exterior observables

+These items are tracked in `SVET_issues_list.xls`, Tab **“SVET Blackhole”**, and will be integrated once the correspondence scaffolding is finalized.

 ---